Properties of gases and gas laws

 or, P/D = constant

 ∴ P ∝ D

-At constant temperature density of a definite mass of a gas is proportional to its pressure.
+Thus at a constant temperature, the density of a definite mass of a gas proportional to its pressure.

 At constant pressure, each degree rise in temperature of a definite mass of a gas, the volume of the gas expands 1/273.5 of its volume at 0⁰C.

 Let V0 = volume at 0⁰C, then 1⁰C rise of temperature the volume of the gas rise V0/273.5 ml.

 10C rise of temperature the volume

 Thus at t0C temperature the volume